Paying Off Mortgage Early

 FAQ

-Yes, when your mortgage term completes, you have the option to make a lump-sum payment before renewing to another term.
+Yes, when your mortgage term is completed, you have the option to make a lump-sum payment before renewing to another term.

-While you can earn a higher return on investment by investing the money into a rental property, it comes with the stress of managing tenants.
-It comes down to your priority for increasing your income or peace of mind.
+While you can earn a higher return on investment by investing the money into a rental property or another investment stream, it comes with the stress of managing your investments.
+It comes down to your priority to increase your income or peace of mind.
 If you have a chunk of cash sitting in your bank account, you will save money by using it to pay off your mortgage.
 However, keep an emergency cash balance equivalent to three to six months of income.

 Your mortgage amortization is the amount of time you are predicted to pay off your mortgage.
 The most common amortization in Canada is 25 years.